 Although this program is often made available to those that have experienced difficulties in forming solid and secure attachments with their child – I truly believe that this program is beneficial for every parent child relationship.

 How Has the Circle of Security Helped?

-Members have stated positive things about the Circle of Security, stating that the program helped their children immensely with new knowledge and gaining better communication skills.
+Members have stated positive things about the Circle of Security, stating that the program helped their children immensely with new knowledge and a child’s ability to gain better communication skills.
 Participants have also expressed how they feel less isolated and judged in finding new solutions to dilemmas and problems.

 Circle of Security in education and care settings?

-After it’s popularity with parents, a Circle of Security program that is specific to educators has been developed.
-This program will help education and care professionals to meet the emotional needs of children in their care and build strong relationships with the child’s family so that they can work in partnership to best support each child.
-If you would like to know more about the Circle of Security classroom approach, you can read about it here: Classroom Approach: Overview – Circle of Security International.
+After its popularity with parents, a Circle of Security program that is specific to educators has been developed.
+This program will help education and care professionals to meet the emotional needs of children in their care and build relationships with the child’s family so that they can work in partnership to best support each child.
+If you would like to know more about the Circle of Security early intervention program, you can read about it here: Classroom Approach: Overview – Circle of Security International.

 “Every child comes into the world seeking a secure relationship with her/his caregivers.
 The Circle of Security® program helps promote that security.”circleofsecuritynetwork.org